-At the beginning of the 20th century, Pope Pius X ordered all office-holding members of the Church to swear an 'oath against Modernism'.9 The same pope however also introduced a new conception of liturgical space, stating that "it is the assembly of the believers which is the first and indispensable source for the sacred character of the church building and this by virtue of the active participation in the divine mysteries of the Church".10 This statement would greatly influence the concept of a church building, as it considered not in the architecture the cradle of a sacred character, but the congregation.
-This notion, inspired by early Christianity, triggered the so-called Liturgical Movement.11 It saw the return to the source not as an aversion of the contemporary; it considered liturgy a form of art.12 This notion created an opening to the ideals of sobriety in modern art and architecture.
+At the beginning of the 20th century, Pope Pius X ordered all office-holding members of the Church to swear an 'oath against Modernism'.
+The same pope however also introduced a new conception of liturgical space, stating that "it is the assembly of the believers which is the first and indispensable source for the sacred character of the church building and this by virtue of the active participation in the divine mysteries of the Church".
+This statement would greatly influence the concept of a church building, as it considered not in the architecture the cradle of a sacred character, but the congregation.
+This notion, inspired by early Christianity, triggered the so-called Liturgical Movement.
+It saw the return to the source not as an aversion of the contemporary; it considered liturgy a form of art.
+This notion created an opening to the ideals of sobriety in modern art and architecture.
 Though the anti-modernism oath remained in effect until 1965, a spark of modernity had entered the faith which sought to reconcile Modernism and sacred art.
-In an early application of this new approach, the young Rudolf Schwarz refurbished the knight's hall at the Rothenfels Castle into a multifunctional space: the Christian banquet hall (1924-1928).13 The community being the essence of liturgical celebration was evoked by a pure interior space with an altar as the focal point and davlit by stained-glass windows by Anton Wendling.
+In an early application of this new approach, the young Rudolf Schwarz refurbished the knight's hall at the Rothenfels Castle into a multifunctional space: the Christian banquet hall (1924-1928).
+The community being the essence of liturgical celebration was evoked by a pure interior space with an altar as the focal point and daylit by stained-glass windows by Anton Wendling.
 The windows are very sober, using patterns of straight lead lines, filled with pieces of pastel-coloured glass to subtly play the light without communicating content.
-This architecture 'in full poverty' became the example of an ideal which understood emptiness not as privation but as a positive quality.14
+This architecture 'in full poverty' became the example of an ideal which understood emptiness not as privation but as a positive quality.
+And the solution of the power of the power of the sample of the power of the po